Search

 1. Set a realistic price : neither too high (risk of discouraging), nor too low (loss of value).

-2. Choose an agency with expertise in luxury that will be able to showcase the benefits of your property to qualified buyers.
+2. Choose a luxury real estate agency that will be able to highlight the strengths of your property to qualified buyers.

-3. Take care with the presentation : professional photos, videos, home staging.
+3. Pay attention to the presentation : professional photos, videos, home staging.

-4. Stay open to negotiation , in a win-win balance.
+4. Remain open to negotiation , with a view to achieving a win-win balance.

 In luxury real estate, the true value of a transaction lies in the balance between seller and buyer.

-👉 Exceptional properties don't sell for nothing: they are negotiated with respect, strategy, and expertise.
+👉 Exceptional properties are not sold off cheaply: they are negotiated with respect, strategy, and expertise.

-This is where the role of specialized agencies takes on its full meaning.
-They are not just intermediaries: they are the guarantors of a successful transaction, protecting both the seller's interests and the buyer's expectations.
+This is where the role of specialist agencies becomes truly meaningful.
+They are not just intermediaries: they are the guarantors of a successful transaction, which protects both the interests of the seller and the expectations of the buyer.

-When it comes to luxury, wanting to pay too little is often the biggest risk .
-Focusing on quality monitoring, accurate assessments, and the expertise of professionals is the best guarantee of a successful purchase or sale.
+In the luxury sector, trying to pay too little is often the biggest risk .
+Investing in quality service, accurate valuations, and professional expertise is the best guarantee of a successful purchase or sale.

 We can remind you quickly and give you all the information you need.
 A sales advisor will contact you.